-- Liquidity risk is often underappreciated in LDI, and recent shifts to private investment programs may exacerbate liquidity challenges for some plans. - Cash flow generating allocations are designed to deliver coupon and maturity payments on a predictable schedule.
+- Liquidity risk is often underappreciated.
+Recent shifts to private investment programs and reduced contributions in mature public plans may exacerbate liquidity challenges. - Cash flow generating allocations are designed to deliver coupon and maturity payments on a predictable schedule.
 This can help provide liquidity in a variety of market conditions and may reduce forced sales in volatile periods.
 They may also offer a yield advantage over other short-term liquidity strategies. - The higher yields and inverted yield curve of current fixed income markets could potentially provide an interesting entry point for this type of strategy.